The Sharkfighters: Production

-Samuel Goldwyn Jr. produced the film for Formosa Productions, who released through United Artists.
+Samuel Goldwyn Jr. produced the film for Formosa Productions, which released through United Artists.
 It was Goldwyn Jr's second film, following Man with the Gun.
 He announced it in December 1954, based on a script by Art and Jo Napoleon.
 It was called Sharkfighter.

 It was based on actual events involving the creation of the Navy's shark repellent, "Shark Chaser", a cake combining copper acetate to mimic putrefied shark tissue, black dye as a camouflage agent, and a water-soluble wax binder as described in the script, which some sources attribute to efforts of Julia Child while working for the Office of Strategic Services during World War II.

 "Shark Chaser" was announced as a successful repellent as early as May 7, 1943.
 A patent application was made in October 1944 and granted in 1949 to four scientists who also designed the packet, and the product was issued by the Navy until 1973.
 However its effectiveness is now judged dubious (as is the shark threat inspiring its development) by the Navy's Bureau of Medicine and Surgery.
 The actual scientific work consisted of observations of shark behavior in 1942 off Mayport, Florida; Woods Hole, Massachusetts; and the harbor of Guayaquil, Ecuador by civilian scientists of the Marine Studios oceanarium.

 Lawrence Roman and John Robinson rewrote the screenplay.

 Victor Mature signed to play the lead in December 1955.
 By this stage, Goldwyn Jr had a camera crew shooting shark footage for several months, although filming did not begin on the film proper until March 1956.

 Karen Steele and James Olson, who appeared in the cast, were signed to long-term contracts by Goldwyn.

 Filming

-Mature later admitted he did not enjoy filming the action sequences.

 The Sharkfighters was filmed in CinemaScope and Technicolor on location in Cuba with an opening narration by Charles Collingwood and released in November 1956 by United Artists.
-It was the first major Hollywood movie shot entirely in Cuba.
 Shooting mostly look place on the Isle of Pines, south of the main island.

-Death during production

-Special effects artist Russell Shearman died from a shark attack while filming underwater scenes for The Sharkfighters in the Caribbean Sea off Cuba.
+Special effects artist Russell Shearman was electrocuted while repairing film equipment used for the movie.
+He had received the 1946 Special Effects Oscar for creating a more realistic and filming-friendly artificial snow in It's a Wonderful Life, and one in 1948 for effects in the reincarnation fantasy Portrait of Jennie, and was "credited with the development of many machines and gadgets used in motion-picture production".
+The Times states he was serving as chief technician on the picture.
+Shearman was not an underwater cameraman, and there is no indication he was working as one while electrocuted.

+Mature later admitted he did not enjoy filming the action sequences.